At least three dead after cyclone Batsirai causes devastation in southeast Madagascar | Science-Environment

 Three people were reported dead in southeastern Madagascar on Sunday after cyclone Batsirai made landfall, leaving a trail of devastation including collapsed buildings, power cuts and flooding.

-Another resident who gave only one name, Raharijaona, told Reuters even schools and churches that had been prepared to shelter the displaced around Mananjary town in the southeast had their roofs torn off.
-Elsewhere in the central Madagascar region of Haute Matsiatra villagers shovelled mud from a road on Sunday to clear damage from a landslide caused by Batsirai.
+Another resident who gave only one name, Raharijaona, told Reuters even schools and churches that had been preparing to shelter the displaced around Mananjary town in the southeastern region had their roofs torn off.
+Elsewhere, in the central Madagascar region of Haute Matsiatra, villagers shovelled mud from a road on Sunday to clear damage from a landslide caused by Batsirai.

 Madagascar is still reeling from tropical cyclone Ana that struck the Indian Ocean Island nation on Jan.
-22, leaving at least 55 dead from landslides and collapsed buildings and left widespread flooding.
+22, leaving at least 55 dead from landslides and collapsed buildings and causing widespread flooding.
 After ravaging Madagascar, Ana moved west, making landfall in Mozambique and continuing inland to Malawi.
 A total of 88 people died, including those in Madagascar.
+(Additional reporting by Christophe Van Der Perre and Natasa Bansagi.
+Writing by Elias Biryabarema; Editing by Susan Fenton and Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)